Download and print as a PDF (1MB pdf)

 If at any point you need more support for any reason, a midwife or MSW will come and see you more often.
 The main reason for extra visits is usually for breastfeeding support.
 If this is the case you are more likely to be visited by an MSW.

-The role of the MSW is to support you in establishing good breastfeeding techniques and help you gain confidence when feeding your new baby.
-The MSWs are trained in breastfeeding support and will also weight your baby when they visit to ensure the feeding is successful.
-If necessary, the MSW may refer back to the midwife for any concerns which are not related
+The role of the MSW is to support you in learning good breastfeeding techniques and help you gain confidence when feeding your new baby.

-to feeding or they may discuss the feeding with one of our breastfeeding specialists in order that you can continue successful feeding.
+If necessary, the MSW may refer back to the midwife for any concerns which are not related to feeding or they may discuss the feeding with one of our breastfeeding specialists in order that you can continue successful feeding.

 If you have any medical concerns during your visit from the MSW please feel free to mention these.
 It will, however, be necessary for them to refer back to the midwife.

 You may also be referred to one of the local breastfeeding support groups for additional help.
+If you have any concerns or queries with regards to your postnatal visit, please contact:

-Community midwives liaison office
+Brighton Community midwives office 01273 664794

 Out of hours service

-Postnatal care for mum
+Postnatal care for mothers

 Tiredness